 What is your favourite film?

-What three things would you take with you to a desert island?
+What three things do you take with you take to a desert island?

 What is the first thing you would do if you were made Prime Minister for the day?